BlockHeadLOL/BlooketHacksForFree/README.md

 This is free to use but 1 favor....
 Please favorite and follow me.
-Plua Multiple game hacks to use so the game becomes easier to play!
+Plus Multiple game hacks to use so the game becomes easier to play!

+I have updated the blooket token hacks.
+I will add more soon